rihemebh/Security-cheat-sheet/README.md

 1. D(u,v) = v/u^k = m

-## Hash
+ Hash
-Hash is used to garantee Integrity : We use non-bijective functions to hash the message
+Hash is used to garantee Integrity : We use non-bijective functions to hash the message. <br/>
+Whatever the size of the real message, the size of a hash message is always the same.  <br/>

-Examples of Hash functions : sha, sha256, md5
+**Examples of Hash functions** : sha, sha256, md5  <br/>

 - Hash a file
 ```